theironcook/Backbone.ModelBinder/README.md

 ````

 In this example, all 3 html elements enabled attribute are bound to the Model's isPartOneEnabled attribute.
-This is because the jquery selector '[class~=partOne]' returned all 3 elements.
+This is because the jQuery selector '[class~=partOne]' returned all 3 elements.